SCCHA Enterprise System Catalog

 An Enterprise System does not include any of the following:

-If the public interest served by not disclosing the information described clearly outweighs the public interest served by disclosure, the local agency may instead provide a system name, brief title or identifier of the system.
+Yes.
+If the public interest is clearly better served by not disclosing the information, the local agency may instead provide a system name, brief title or identifier of the system.